sakshamverma2030/Trade-Signal-Generator/README.md

 ## 🤖 Built with AI Mentorship

-This project was built with guidance from Microsoft Copilot — logic validation, timestamp formatting, and modular breakdown were done collaboratively.
-Code is beginner-friendly and mapped to real-world infra.
+I used Microsoft Copilot as a mentor — not a coder.
+It helped me validate logic, structure modules clearly, and simulate real-world scenarios.
+I never followed anything blindly.
+Every suggestion was reviewed, modified, and tested.
+The final code is fully mine and beginner-friendly, inspired by actual trading infrastructure.

 ---